-This is part-time programme.
-By studying part-time, you remain in your work setting and can therefore tailor the programme to meet your professional needs.
-All activities and assignments in the programme have a practical as well as a theoretical perspective.
+On the Special Education: Autism (Children) course, you can study it from anywhere in the UK or internationally (if you have access to the Internet).
 By studying at a distance, you remain in your work setting and can therefore tailor the programme to meet your professional needs or your particular interests and experiences.
-All activities and assignments in the programme have a practical as well as a theoretical perspective.
+All activities and assignments on the course have a practical as well as a theoretical perspective.

 We hope you will find that your own experiences with children and young people on the autism spectrum will link with the ideas and activities in the programme.
-However, as well as being a practitioner, you are also very much a student and will have the resources of a large university to help you on and off campus.
+However, as well as being a practitioner, you are also very much a student and will have the resources of a large university to help you.
 Learning and teaching take place through:

 These weekends, in September and April at the University of Birmingham, are essential in the first year of study.
-The first residential weekend acts as an introduction to the course in a series of lectures.
-It introduces many of the ideas in the course and prepares students for the particular approaches to study.
+The first study weekend acts as an introduction to the course in a series of lectures.
+It introduces many of the ideas in the course and prepares you for the particular approaches to study.
 The second weekend is a mixture of lectures and workshops.
 In both weekends, it is a chance to visit the University, buy relevant books, mix with students and tutors and meet people on the autism spectrum who are able to articulate what autism means to them.
 Study weekends operate from Friday lunchtime to Sunday lunchtime.